 Distance from Mumbai: 489 km

 Fondly called the ‘Queen of Maharashtra', the hill station of Amboli is quite an offbeat yet spectacular destination for travellers.
-Surrounded with lush hills and mountain ranges of the Sahyadris, silvery waterfalls and streams, Amboli is an ecological hot spot and home to a rich flora and fauna.
+Surrounded by lush hills and mountain ranges of the Sahyadris, silvery waterfalls and streams, Amboli is an ecological hotspot and home to a rich flora and fauna.
 Brimming with natural beauty, the quaint and unpolluted hill station is an ideal holiday destination for those seeking peace and tranquility.